 |7.
 Garrett Morgan||g.
 Founder, Tuskegee Institute|

 |8.
 Sarah Breedlove||h.
 First draft of an air conditioning unit|

 Maybe you were able to make the connections with ease.
 If so, share your knowledge with someone so that they can also appreciate the richness of what African Americans contribute to our great country.
 If you found the test challenging, here are some easy things you can do to improve your awareness and understanding:

 Answers: 1-g, 2-c, 3-d, 4-b, 5-f, 6-h, 7-a, 8-e

-As Director of Environmental Services for Goodwin Living, Theresa Thomas oversees teams at both Life Plan Communities that provide housekeeping and laundry services.
-In 2020, she agreed to lead the GHI Diversity, Equality and Inclusion Committee.
+Theresa Thomas is the Associate Executive Director for Goodwin House Alexandria.
+In 2020, she agreed to lead the Goodwin Living Diversity, Equality and Inclusion Committee.
 Theresa grew up in North Philadelphia, in a single parent household.
 She has experienced discrimination based on the color of her skin, her economic status and her gender.
 While discrimination has left some scars, it also has produced a determination to set and achieve her own goals.
 As the DEI Chair, Theresa seeks to listen.
 She believes that by listening first, we can educate and support each other on how to deconstruct a wall that has been built and fortified for years on misinformation or refusal to accept the truth.